IBM/netezza-utils/bnr-utils/nz_s3_connector_go/README.txt

 -access-key
     Access Key Id to access AWS s3/IBM cloud -backupset
-    Name of the backupset to be uploaded/downloaded -blocksize
+    Name of the backupset to be uploaded/downloaded.
+If omitted then all the files from the directory would be uploaded/downloaded
+-blocksize
     Block size in MB to upload/download file (default 100) -bucket-url